 - The Day of Teacher Self-Care is Happening August 1, 2020 - July 21, 2020

 - Do the Work: A Conversation Around Anti-Racist Teaching in K-12 Schools - June 14, 2020

-As Americans, we have always been taught that one of the greatest things about being an American Citizen is that we are protected by the First Amendment in the United States Constitution.
-We pride ourselves with having the ability to speak without fear of retribution and to make sure if injustices are occurring, we have the ability to addressing them.
+As Americans, we have always been taught that one of the greatest things about being an American Citizen is that we are protected by the First Amendment to the United States Constitution.
+We pride ourselves on having the ability to speak without fear of retribution and to make sure if injustices are occurring, we have the ability to addressing them.